 So what is the new Eddystone?

-Eddystone is a completely new method of broadcasting BLE data from beacons, created by Google but open to extension by the Internet at large.
+Eddystone is a completely new method of broadcasting Bluetooth LE data from beacons, created by Google but open to extension by the Internet at large.
 It embraces what iBeacons can do, and adds even more real-world context to it.

 Beacons with support for Eddystone can broadcast three different advertising packets, called frame types:

 - Eddystone-UID—a beacon’s unique ID number.
 This frame type triggers push notifications or app actions, just like Proximity UUID that you know from iBeacon.

 - Eddystone-URL (UriBeacon’s successor)—a URL that can be broadcasted by a beacon or other object.
 Once a user’s device receives such signals, it displays URLs broadcasted by nearby emitters, ranked by proximity.
 We’ll get back to this packet in a moment.

 - Eddystone-TLM (Telemetry)—data obtained by sensors.
 This frame type enables you to trigger different actions, depending on different conditions, such as temperature, air pollution, loudness, or humidity.